fizruk/free-foil/haskell/mltt/README.md

 is discharged over it, and fixing every field is what an instance is — `sum4` above is a plain constant a client applies to its argument alone.

+The header is elaborated after the module's imports, so a refinement may use what they bring in — which is why `import Church` reads *below* the `include` that uses `Nat`.
+That order is the wrong way round for a reader, and worth fixing: the literature this follows puts imports first, since in Agda and in ML signatures a parameter block comes after them.

 A supplied value is elaborated in the including module's own scope, before any of the block's binders, so it cannot mention a field that is still a variable.
 That is the admissibility condition, and it holds by scoping rather than by a test: